 A Christmas Story (1983)

 Ralph wants one toy for Christmas and every single time he says he wants a BB gun for Christmas everyone keeps on telling him that he’ll shoot his eye out.
-It’s one of those classics like It’s A Wonderful Life that’s on every single year sometime an all day Christmas marathon run.
+It’s one of those classics like It’s A Wonderful Life that’s on every single year sometimes an all-day Christmas marathon run.